youngker/apparmor-wiki/AppArmorDBus.md

  audit dbus eavesdrop,
 ```

+## System, Session, Accessibility, ... buses

+A system may have multiple DBus services, a system bus, session bus, accessibility bus, etc. Each of these buses can have apparmor support and enforce apparmor rules for the messages passed on them.

+If an apparmor rule needs to be dependent on the particular bus service it can use the
+''bus='' option to specify which bus the rule applies to.

 ## DBus rule syntax
 ```
 DBUS RULE = ( DBUS MESSAGE RULE | DBUS SERVICE RULE | DBUS EAVESDROP RULE | DBUS COMBINED RULE )